devtoguk/milestone-3-THINGS-TO-DO/README.md

 [About](https://things-to-do-project.herokuapp.com/about/)

-This page simple shows the about us text of the website.
+This page simple shows the about us text of the app.

 Desktops, tablets and mobiles all display in the same format.